mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 |C and Java logical operators and their corresponding RISC-V instructions|

 ### 2.7 Instructions for Making Decisions <a name="26"></a>
+**conditional branch** -
+An instruction that tests a value and that allows for a subsequent transfer of control to a new address in the program based on the outcome of the test.

+**basic block** - A sequence of instructions without branches (except possibly at the end).
+The test for equality or inequality is probably the most popular test, but there are many other relationships between two numbers.

 ### 2.8 Supporting Procedures in Computer Hardware <a name="27"></a>